What is B Corp certification?

 5. customers.

-Note that starting in 2026, the current method will be replaced by an evaluation based on 10 standards to meet.
+Note that starting in 2026, the current method will transition to an evaluation based on 7 standards to be met.
 To learn more.

 What are the main advantages of being a B Corp company?

 There are several advantages to being certified.
-Here are some you could benefit from:
+Here are a few you might benefit from:

-1. Meet the ESG requirements of major clients and financial partners (which are becoming increasingly strict)
+1. Allows for compliance with the ESG requirements of large contractors and financial partners (which are becoming increasingly strict)

-2. Create a differentiating element across an industry
+2. Creates a differentiating element across an industry

-5. Create business opportunities through the B Corp community
+5. Creates business opportunities through the B Corp community

-7. Enable responsible practices by following the highest standards of social and environmental impact.
+7. Allows for accountability in its practices by following the highest standards of social and environmental impact.

 How to become a B Corp company?

-To obtain B Corp certification, a company must first achieve a minimum score of 80 out of 200 in the assessment.
-To do this, the organization must do the following:
+To obtain B Corp certification, a company must first achieve a minimum score of 80 out of 200 on the assessment.
+To do this, the organization must, among other things:

 - Create documentation (code of ethics, employee guide, etc.)

-- Implement concrete initiatives (get involved with underprivileged communities, establish an onboarding process, etc.)
+- Implement concrete initiatives (getting involved with underprivileged communities, establishing an onboarding process, etc.)

-- Modify its legal documents to ensure that the company considers the well-being of its stakeholders and the growth of its profits equally.
+- Modify its legal documents to ensure that the company equally considers the well-being of its stakeholders and the growth of its profits.

-The duration of the process varies between 8 and 12 months depending on the size of the company, its sector of activity, and its involvement in the certification process.
-Regarding the cost, it depends on the company's annual sales.
-The higher they are, the higher the annual cost of certification will be as well.
+The duration of the process varies between 8 and 12 months depending on the size of the company, its industry, and its involvement in the certification process.
+The cost depends on the company's annual sales.
+The higher the sales, the higher the annual certification cost will be.

-Furthermore, only for-profit companies with at least one year in operation are eligible for certification.
-For young organizations with less than one year of activity, there is Pending B Corp (pending B Corp), which is a certification that allows young companies to draw inspiration from the best practices offered by B Corp during their startup period.
+Furthermore, only for-profit companies with at least one year of existence are eligible for certification.
+For young organizations with less than a year of activity, there is Pending B Corp, which is a certification allowing young companies to draw inspiration from the best practices proposed by B Corp during the startup phase.

-As for nonprofit organizations, they are not eligible for certification, but can still use and draw inspiration from the free online B Impact Assessment to make their practices more responsible.
+As for non-profit companies, they are not eligible for certification but can still use and draw inspiration from the B Impact Assessment offered for free online to make their practices accountable.

-There are currently more than 9,000 companies, over 400 of which are in Canada, that are certified B Corp across more than 75 countries.
-They all stand out in their industries for their good practices in social and environmental matters and their desire to redefine success in business.
-Here are a few examples.
+There are currently over 9,000 companies, including more than 400 in Canada, that are B Corp certified across more than 75 countries.
+They all stand out in their industries for their good societal and environmental practices and their desire to redefine success in business.
+Here are some examples.

 Prana